- Monday-Tuesday: 8am-5:30pm

 2. Is BATP a United Way Agency?

 Yes.
-This affiliation brings opportunities for staff and volunteer training, multi-agency networking, peer collaboration and in-kind community support.
+This affiliation brings opportunities for staff and volunteer training, multi-agency networking, peer collaboration and community support.

-Example: Twice annually, many corporations that participate in United Way, reach out to United Way affiliated agencies to make repairs, paint, host a food drive, organize a special children’s activity, and many other special projects.
+Example: Twice annually, many corporations that participate in United Way, reach out to affiliated agencies to make repairs, paint, host a food drive, organize a special children’s activity, and many other special projects.

 3. Is BATP in good standing with the Better Business Bureau?